elg34/notes/lenovo-yoga-530-archlinux.md

 - Plasma works great with wayland
 - Used kde interface to change touchpad and keyboard behaviour
-- pulseaudio works immediately with output sound
+- pulseaudio works immediately with output sound, microphone was muted by default (fixed in kmixer)
-- if using something like keepass, the kde clipboard can randomly mess copying, can be fixed in the clipboard settings
+- if using something like keepass, the kde clipboard can randomly mess up copying, can be fixed in the clipboard settings